Sunday, September 27, 2015

 No rules only fun!

-I often boot up Hunter 'just' to drive around its fascinating world - what's better than exploring the world and maybe even blowing stuff up?
+I often boot up Hunter 'just' to drive around its fascinating landscapes - what's better than exploring the world and maybe even blowing stuff up?
 Life can be boring, so create mayhem and have yourself some fun?
 Actually, it's this freedom that is the best aspect of Hunter - because we are completely free to roam.
-So, go anywhere you choose and do anything.
+Go anywhere you choose and do anything.

 Hunter is limited only by your imagination.
 Be heroic.
 Be ambitious.
 Be an explorer.
 Whatever you like!